or08: live blogging experiment

 (PS I used too many brackets and exclamation marks in this blog post!)

-3 responses to “or08: live blogging experiment”
+3 thoughts on “or08: live blogging experiment

-It depends on who you see as your audience.
+1. It depends on who you see as your audience.
 I take presentation notes for my own use anyway.
 I post them mostly so that I can actually find them again by searching my blog.
 If they’re useful to other people then so much the better, but that’s not my primary audience.

 If you’re blogging to communicate the conference to others, rather than mainly for your own use, then you may want to take raw notes in a text editor and when you have a chance, write just a few lines about what you thought the main themes of the presentation were, rather than posting the raw notes.